MicrosoftDocs/customer-insights/ci-docs/data/data-unification-review.md

 ## View the results of data unification

 After unification, the **Data** > **Unify** page shows the number of unified customer profiles.
 The results of each step in the unification process display on each tile.
-For example, **Customer data** shows the number of mapped attributes (fields) and **Deduplication rules** shows the number of duplicate records found.
+For example, **Customer data** shows the number of mapped columns and **Deduplication rules** shows the number of duplicate records found.

 :::image type="content" source="media/m3_unified.png" alt-text="Screenshot of the Data Unify page after data is unified.":::